Azure-Samples/active-directory-dotnet-iwa-v2/README.md

 > Note: if you used the setup scripts, the changes below will have been applied for you

 1. Open the `iwa-console\appsettings.json` file
-1. Find the line where `clientId` is set and replace the existing value with the application ID (clientId) of the `iwa-console` application copied from the Azure portal.
+1. Find the line where `clientId` is set and replace the existing value with the application ID (clientId) of the `iwa-console` application copied from the Microsoft Entra admin center.
 1. [optionally] Find the line where `Tenant` is set and replace the existing value with your tenant ID.

 Clean the solution, rebuild the solution, and start it in the debugger.